Recruitment for Charities and NGO's

 The strongest candidates combine:

-- A genuine understanding of policy and how to shape it
+- A genuine understanding of policy and how to shape it, not just how to respond to it

 - The ability to engage credibly across government, parliament and civil society